dirkjbreeuwer/todoapp-react/README.md

 * Ability to create, edit, and delete tasks
 * Ability to sort tasks into different buckets for better organization

-A glimpse of the user-friendly interface of the Simple To-Do App where users can easily manage their tasks and stay organized:
+Preview the user-friendly interface of the TodoApp:

 ![Main Screen UI](./assets/MainScreenUI.jpg)